-Hundred of books, maybe thousands, have been written on how best to prepare for a trial.
+Hundred of books have been written on how best to prepare for a trial.
 Every attorney must find his own approach.
-But at a minimum you must organize all the claims, defenses, affirmative defenses and cross-claims made in the case, asking the following: What are the elements of each claim or defense, and what evidence do I have to support or disprove each of these elements.
-This in turn requires you to organize your evidence, which means arranging to have witnesses appear, organizing your documents and other exhibits, organizing any demonstrative presentations that you wish to make, etc. The attorney will also have to disclose to the other side what witnesses and exhibits he intends to use, etc.
+At a minimum, you must organize all the claims, defenses, affirmative defenses and cross-claims made in the case, asking the following: what are the elements of each claim or defense?, and what evidence do I have to support or disprove each of these elements?
+This in turn requires you to organize your evidence, which means arranging to have witnesses appear, organizing your documents and other exhibits, organizing any demonstrative presentations that you wish to make, etc. The attorney will also have to disclose to the other side what witnesses and exhibits he intends to use.

 The case will be tried by the finder of fact, which can be a jury if one has been timely requested and preserved, or a judge or magistrate judge if no jury has been preserved.
 The judge will preside over proceedings and rule on all evidentiary matters.
 Once the parties have presented their claims, the judge will decide the case if he is the decider of fact, or he will instruct the jury about the law and its applicability to the jury’s findings of fact.
 The finder of fact, whether judge or jury, must then decide the case in accordance with the law.